 Similar to other grains that can be damaged by drought, floods, and harvesting and storage processes, barley is equally susceptible to contamination by mycotoxin-producing fungi.
 Barley is used in the production of various cereals and alcoholic beverages.

 Not only are sugar cane and sugar beets often contaminated with fungi and their associated fungi, but they, like the other grains, fuel the growth of fungi.
 Fungi need carbohydrates–sugars–to thrive.

 Sorghum is used in a variety of grain-based products intended for both humans and animals.
 It is also used in the production of alcoholic beverages.

 The same goes for rye as for wheat and other grains.
-In addition, when we use wheat and rye to make bread, we add two other products that compound our fungal concerns: sugar and yeast!
+Also, when we use wheat and rye to make bread, we add two different products that compound our fungal concerns: sugar and yeast!

 Here’s a hint: if you see mold growing throughout your cheese, no matter what you paid for it, there’s a pretty good chance that there’s a mycotoxin not far from the mold.
 It is estimated that each fungus on Earth produces up to three different mycotoxins.
 The total number of mycotoxins known to date numbers in the thousands.

 On the other hand, some cheeses, such as Gouda cheese, are made with yogurt-type cultures, like Lactobacillus, and not fungi (Costantini, 1998/99).
 These cheeses are a much healthier alternative, fungally speaking.

 Naturally, with this list coming from a group that opposes eating food that is merely contaminated with fungi, we’d undoubtedly oppose eating the fungus itself!
 That would include common table mushrooms and so-called mycoprotein food products.